neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 #### Acceptance Criteria

 - [ ] The favorite button is displayed on each entry in the list view.
-- [ ] The favorite button is displayed in the details view.
+- [ ] The favorite button is displayed on the details view.
-- [ ] The favorite button is displayed in the spotlight view.
+- [ ] The favorite button is displayed on the spotlight view.
-- [ ] Clicking the favorite button on a non-favorite piece saves it as a favorite.
+- [ ] Clicking the favorite button on a non-favorite piece saves it as a favorite and provides a visual indication (e.g., changing color or icon) to show it’s now a favorite.
-- [ ] Clicking the favorite button on a favorite piece removes it from favorites.
+- [ ] Clicking the favorite button on a favorite piece removes it from favorites and provides a visual indication (e.g., changing color or icon) to show it’s no longer a favorite.
-- [ ] The favorite state of an art piece is visually highlighted by changing the color of the favorite button.
+- [ ] Favorite art pieces are visually highlighted to clearly show their favorite status.

 #### Tasks